How to Set Up Google Search Console

 It tracks everything attached to the domain name.
 If you enter example.com, it automatically aggregates data for http://example.com, https://example.com, http://www.example.com, https://www.example.com, and any subdomains like blog.example.com or shop.example.com.

-This provides a unified view of your digital presence.
+This provides a unified view of your search presence.
 It prevents data fragmentation.
 If you migrate your site from HTTP to HTTPS, data continuity remains unbroken.
 If users accidentally link to the www version while your site is non-www, you still capture that link equity data.

 The challenge: it requires DNS verification.
 This is the barrier to entry for many beginners, as it necessitates interacting with domain registrar settings.
 However, it’s the only way to prove ownership of the entire domain ecosystem.